uillis/centos-docker-lamp/README.md

 Attach to the container by running:
 `sudo docker exec -i -t "your container id" /bin/bash`

+SSH to the container by running:
+`ssh root@localhost -p 8022` (Password docker) (For Windows and Mac substitute `localhost` with the IP of your docker)

 Put your web code in /var/www/html/ inside the docker.